Leslie Holmes

-Leslie Holmes (30 April 1901 – 27 December 1960) was a Canadian baritone and voice teacher.
-Holmes was born in Lesser Slave Lake in 1901.
-He was a celebrated singer in oratorios, concerts, and recitals in Canada and England from the 1920s-1950s.
-He appeared as a soloist with several notable music ensembles during his career, including the London Symphony Orchestra, the Montreal Orchestra, and the Toronto Symphony Orchestra.
+Leslie Holmes (April 30, 1901 – March 20, 1983) was a Canadian baritone and voice teacher.
+While known by his birth name as a performer in Canada, to avoid confusion with Leslie Holmes of the Two Leslies he adopted the stage name of Laurence Holmes (sometimes spelled Lawrence Holmes) in England in 1932.
+He was a celebrated singer in oratorios, concerts, and recitals in Canada and England from the 1920s–1950s.
+He appeared as a soloist with several notable music ensembles during his career, including the London Symphony Orchestra, the BBC Symphony Orchestra, the Montreal Orchestra, and the Toronto Symphony Orchestra.
 He was also a soloist at the Montreal Festivals.

-Holmes studied singing at the Canadian Academy of Music with Albert Ham and at the Royal College of Music in London with Harry Plunkett Greene.
-He was a professor of singing at The Royal Conservatory of Music in Toronto (1946-1947, and 1954-1959) and at the Royal Academy of Music in London (1947-1954).
-Several of his pupils had successful careers, including James Milligan, Jan Simons, and Harry Mossfield among others.
+He was a professor of singing at The Royal Conservatory of Music in Toronto (1945–1946, and 1954–1960), the Royal Academy of Music in London (1947–1954), and the Royal Hamilton College of Music (1964–1969).